bertrandvidal/parse_this/README.rst

 ~~~~~~~~~~~~

 In order to get a help message generated automatically from the method
-docstring it needs to be in a specific format as describe below:
+docstring it needs to be in the specific format described below:

 .. code:: python